Patient & Public Involvement in Research

 INVOLVE describe three levels of PPI.
 These are often interlinked and complement one another.

 - Involvement - where members of the public are actively involved in research projects and in research organisations

 - Participation - where people take part in a research study

 - Engagement - where information and knowledge about research is provided and disseminated

 Different levels of involvement will be appropriate for different research questions and situations.
-However, York Teaching Hospital NHS Foundation Trust believes that members of the public should be involved in all aspects of the research cycle.
+However, York and Scarborough Teaching Hospitals NHS Foundation Trust believes that members of the public should be involved in all aspects of the research cycle.
 For a full description of each step of the research cycle go to the INVOLVE website.